sql - MySQL Select where multiple rows in joined table -

 let's have 2 tables, like:

-+-----------------------------+ |a | +------+-----------+----------+ | a_id | firstname | lastname | +------+-----------+----------+ | 1 | tom | cruise | | 3 | matt | damon | | 4 | ben | affleck | | 8 | ryan | gosling | +------+-----------+----------+ +-----------------------+ | b | +------+------+---------+ | b_id | a_id | b_value | +------+------+---------+ | 2 | 3 | 1 | | 1 | 3 | 2 | | 4 | 8 | 3 | | 8 | 1 | 4 | +------+------+---------+
++-----------------------------+ |a | +------+-----------+----------+ | a_id | firstname | lastname | +------+-----------+----------+ | 1 | tom | cruise | | 3 | matt | damon | | 4 | ben | affleck | | 8 | ryan | gosling | +------+-----------+----------+ +-----------------------+ | b | +------+------+---------+ | b_id | a_id | b_value | +------+------+---------+ | 2 | 3 | 1 | | 1 | 3 | 2 | | 4 | 8 | 3 | | 8 | 1 | 4 | +------+------+---------+ i able toselect rows a meet set of criteria b, there might multiple rows.

 for example:

-• get first , last name(s) of has either:
+get first , last name(s) of has

 in example data, matt damon meets first condition, , ryan gosling meets second condition, both returned.